-There are the following driver modules unque to EAT RESSELOSTER.
+There are the following driver modules unique to EXTRESSEE05TER.
 Driver module unique to EXPRESSCLUSTER Description Kernel mode LAN heartbeat driver Used with kernel mode LAN heartbeat resources.
 Keepalive driver Used if keepalive is selected as the monitoring method for user-mode monitor resources.
-Used if keepalive is selected as the monitoring method for shutdown monitoring.
-Mirror driver Used with mirror disk resources.
+Used if keepalive is selected as the monitoring method for Mirror driver shutdown monitoring.
+Used with mirror disk resources.